Switching To Decaf: Not Always The Healthy Choice?

 Many people cope just fine with a small amount of caffeine – it can after all be a useful jumpstart in the morning – but it’s when they overdo it that problems arise: a racing heart, light-headedness and an inability to fall asleep are all common side effects of too much caffeine.

-The American Pregnancy Association advises that caffeine is limited during pregnancy to 150-300mg a day, due to some pretty scary possible side effects which include a higher risk of miscarriage, pre-term labor and birth defects.
+The American Pregnancy Association advises that pregnant women should limit the amount of caffeine to 150-300mg a day, due to some pretty scary possible side effects which include a higher risk of miscarriage, pre-term labor and birth defects.

 Is It Best To Switch To Decaf?